Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "I’m havin’ a *blast,* sarg’n’t!
 I could do this all night!"

 Lang chuckled, "Oh?
-Well, normally I’d let you have your fun with these chuckleheads...but I do need my men in one piece."
+Well, normally I’d let you have your fun with these chuckleheads... but I do need my men in one piece."

 "I can be gentle, sorta!"